Aquarium fish feeder: Design

-Benefits of electronic aquarium feeders
+Benefits

 The benefits of electronic aquarium feeders are not only that the fish are fed when the aquarist is not at home, but they are also helpful in maintaining the fish' health.
 Because they are feeding small portions of food at scheduled intervals and precise feedings at appropriate times, the automatic feeders can be successfully used to feed diabetic fish.

 Another concern of aquarists is overeating.
 Fish are not to be given too much food.
 It is estimated that fish should be given as much as they can eat in 3 to 5 minutes, and once a day.
 However, the electronic fish feeders prevent overeating by releasing the right quantity of food, at scheduled times.
 This way, aquarists who have to get away for few days do not have to ask their neighbours or friends to come over and take care of their pets.
 It is often impossible to find a reliable person available and willing to do such a favor.
 The electronic fish feeders are therefore a solution for fish keepers who own aquariums and which ensure that the pets are fed in a healthy way and on schedule.
 There are multiple chambers within the electronic fish feeder when the feeder rotates (clockwise); the food is released at a set time.
 With the help of the feeder, feeding mixed food to the fish, including fish flakes and fish pellets, becomes more manageable.
 The mounting system is typically in the form of hooks or brackets.
 However, some electronic fish feeders also come with suction cups that attach to the wall of the aquarium.

 Another advantage of these devices is that electronic fish feeders may also be used to feed amphibians, if they are kept in glass cages.

 There are also disadvantages that come with the electronic feeders.
 First, fish tend to get used to where and when the timer is going to trigger and food is going to fall which can create a feeding frenzy when the feeder drops the food.
 This usually results in a lot of splashing which may wet the rest of the food.
 Mold can then grow and the leftover food is likely to go bad or to clog the feeder's mechanism.
 The humidity and moisture due to close proximity to the water can also cause this type of problem with an electronic feeder.
 Second, one has to make sure that the food containers are properly sealed and the food is kept fresh.
 At this time electronic feeders are not able to adjust to the changing needs of the fish over longer periods which may result in either overfeeding or underfeeding.
 Too much food in the water is not only bad for the fish, but also for their environment.

-Maintenance of electronic aquarium feeders
+Maintenance

 The maintenance of electronic aquarium feeders basically consists in keeping the device clean and making sure the electronic part of the feeder does not get wet, which may cause improper functioning.